-The screenshot below shows how the Canva header image and Outlook platform can be used together.
+The screenshot below shows how the Canva header image looks at the top of an email drafted in Outlook.

 Maintaining a social media channel requires planning and enough resources to devote to frequent updates (a few times a week, minimum).
 Launching a channel may not be worthwhile if you are trying to reach a small segment of an internal UF audience, such as specific research teams.
 A few CTSI programs maintain social-media accounts targeting broader public audiences:

 - UF Health Personalized Medicine Program has a Twitter account